 Figuring out my Crochet Braid Life

-Wow, what a week?
+Wow, what a week!
 It had already been busy with work and just “life stuff”.
 Fortunately, cooking over the holiday was left to the professionals, but somehow I was still tired.
 Anyhoo, my hair was the least of my concerns.
 Why?
 Because I always seek out and wear styles that are easy and that are usually safe crochet braids for older ladies like myself.
-I’m in my 50’s now and I don’t want to look like one of those chicks holding on to their youth like a desperate, drowning man holding on to a doubtful lifeguard.
-The kids these days call it looking “thirsty” and I don’t want to look thirsty by any means.
+I’m in my 50s now, and I don’t want to look like one of those chicks holding on to their youth like a desperate, drowning man holding on to a doubtful lifeguard.
+These days, the kids call it looking “thirsty,” and I don’t want to look thirsty by any means.

 Honey, no, thanks!